 – If equilibrium is defined as a state in which opposing forces or influences are balanced, disequilibrium must by necessity mean a lack of balance or stability.

 So the question of whether there is a cure for FSCO’s regulatory disequilibrium has to be considered within the context of FSCO’s role and function.

 It must be remembered that FSCO’s regulatory role, which is mandated by legislation, is to protect the public interest and promote public confidence in a number of sectors including the insurance sector more with the administration of the statutory accident benefit dispute resolution system in effect.

-- So when we talk about equilibrium at FSCO and equilibrium in the automobile insurance industry, at bottom there are three factors which must be in equilibrium in order for the system to work properly over the long run:
+– So when we talk about equilibrium at FSCO and equilibrium in the automobile insurance industry, at the bottom there are three factors that must be in equilibrium in order for the system to work properly over the long run:

 Privately held for-profit insurance companies must make a reasonable return on their investment over time, taking into account that cyclicality plays a major role in insurer profitability;

 Ontario drivers must pay a reasonable premium; and

 Victims and survivors of automobile crashes must have barrier-free access to reasonably and individually required statutory accident benefits.

 Taking all of this into account, I would submit that FSCO is more than simply in a state of disequilibrium.